topwaye/morse/README.md

 }

-Beware: In parallel computing, a + b, a and b should be 'static' values, not refreshing.
+Beware: In parallel computing, function ( a, b ), a and b should be 'static' values, not refreshing.

 topwaye@hotmail.com